Intellectual Property Law LLM

 Learning and teaching

-We use a variety of teaching and learning methods to help you make the most of your studies.
-These will include a range of weekly seminars, lectures, online learning and workshops.
+At Leeds we use a variety of teaching and learning methods to help you make the most of your studies and develop the specialist skills that will become indispensable in your career.
+These include a range of weekly seminars, lectures, online learning and workshops.

 Assessment